Sequential Cohort Selection under Uncertainty: Policy Optimization

-Given a population distribution $P(\Pfeat)$ and an outcome distribution $P(\Pout | \Pact, \Pfeat)$, we have to find an optimal policy.
-We do this by using policies with some parameters $\theta$ through gradient ascent, for any arbitrary utility function $u(\Pact, \Pout)$.
+Given a population distribution $P(\Pfeat)$ and an outcome distribution $P(\Pout | \Pact, \Pfeat)$, we must find an optimal policy.
+We do this using policies with some parameters $\theta$ through gradient ascent or descent (which will be specified later in this section), for any arbitrary utility function $u(\Pact, \Pout)$.

-\paragraph{Policy Structures and Parametrs.} The simplest policy structure we have, denoted by \( \pol_1(\Pact \mid \Pfeat) \), uses a linear-sigmoid function of the features:
+\textbf{Policy Structures and Parameters.} The simplest policy structure we have, denoted by \( \pol_1(\Pact \mid \Pfeat) \), uses a linear-sigmoid function of the features:

-where \( x_i \) is the feature vector for candidate \( i \), and \( \theta_1 \) is the parameter vector that defines the policy.
+where \( x_i \) is the feature vector for the candidate \( i \), and \( \theta_1 \) is the parameter vector that defines this policy.

-The second policy structure, $\pol_2(\Pact \mid \Pfeat)$, uses a neural network that outputs admission probabilities for each candidate conditioned on the features:
+The second policy structure, $\pol_2(\Pact \mid \Pfeat)$, uses a neural network that outputs admission probabilities for each candidate conditioned on the features.

-where $f_{\theta_2}(\cdot)$ is a neural network parametrized by $\theta_2$ with a sigmoid output activation to model admission probabilities.
-Unlike the first policy, this architecture can allow us for modeling complex nonlinear relationships between features and admission decisions.
+where $f_{\theta_2}(\cdot)$ is a neural network parametrized by $\theta_2$ with sigmoid output activation to model admission probabilities.
+Unlike the first policy, this architecture allow to model complex nonlinear relationships between features and admission decisions.
+The architectures of this second policy will be described in section \ref{sec:exp}.